-The property is a Grade A listed building and as such the cost of repair or reinstatement works are likely to be higher than normal.
-Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Environment Scotland.
+The property forms part of a Grade B listed building and as such the cost of repair or reinstatement works are likely to be higher than normal.
+Any works considered necessary will require to be carried out in consultation with the Planning Authorities.

-The subjects form part of a development of nine properties and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a block of eleven properties and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.
-The exact boundary lines pertaining to the property should be confirmed.